jameygronewald/javascriptCodeQuiz/README.md

 ## Description

-A JavaScript coding quiz made using JavaScript.
+A JavaScript coding quiz featuring dynamically modified HTML.
 Runs in the browser and uses DOM manipulation and data preservation to keep track of player scores.

 ---